The Wire

 If the threat to the circuit clears itself quickly, the circuit breaker turns itself back on and power flows as usual.
 This quick opening and closing of the circuit causes what is known as a “trip”, “blip” or “momentary.”

-OPPD monitors its system 24 hours a day, and records all circuit trips to each customer’s account.
-As such, reporting “momentary” circuit trips to the Customer Care Center is not necessary.
-But in the case of longer outages, OPPD always recommends customers report the outage to make sure the utility is aware.
+OPPD monitors its system 24 hours a day and records all circuit trips.
+Reporting “momentary” circuit trips to customer service is not necessary.
+But when a longer outages happens, OPPD always recommends that customers report the problem.
+You can report an outage in a variety of ways:

-OPPD knows that circuit trips can be a huge inconvenience.
-Unfortunately, circuit trips are the nature of the beast for power companies.
-They are a necessary safe guard.
-The same way your home wouldn’t pass inspection without the installation or proper labeling of your main breaker, a power company could not operate without this equipment.
+OPPD knows that circuit trips can be a major inconvenience.
+However, circuit trips are a necessary safeguard.
+Just as your home wouldn’t pass inspection without the installation and proper labeling of your main breaker, a power company could not operate without this equipment.

 Author Image